Connection lost. Please refresh the page.

 The periodontal ligament can be defined as the fibrous connective tissue found between the roots of the teeth and the inner wall of the bone socket.

-It consists of primarily type I collagen bands which bind the cementum of teeth to the gingivae and alveolar processes of the maxilla and mandible, respectively.
+It consists primarily of type I collagen bands which attach the cementum of the teeth to the gingiva and alveolar processes of the maxilla and mandible, respectively.

 Fibroblasts are also found in the periodontal ligament tissue, playing a role in the formation, maintenance and repair of the cementum and alveolar bone.